 The literal answer to that question is, frankly, it didn’t.

 In late 2000, John O’Neill and his I-49 team of FBI agents in Yemen had identified the al-Qaeda mastermind who led the October suicide bombing of the USS Cole ship in the Port of Aden.
-In tracking him assiduously, the team made repeated specific and official inquiries to the CIA, asking for certain pieces of information missing from the puzzle it was assembling to target his latest whereabouts.
+In tracking him assiduously, the team made, repeatedly, official and specific inquiries to the CIA, asking for certain pieces of information missing from the puzzle it was assembling to target his latest whereabouts.
 The CIA, as later established, did possess the requested information but deliberately withheld it, repeatedly, for twenty months prior to 9/11, keeping it from the FBI in a “close hold.”

 Why did the CIA withhold critical information from the FBI that it was lawfully required to share?